-B. Creating the regulatory environment for support blockchain innovation while addressing potential risks blockchain layer (e.g., Ethereum) on which smart contracts and other applications are implemented.91 However, only a small number of developers have the technical skills and legitimacy required to implement such changes, and therefore, changes are implemented in a non-democratic process by a small group of developers.
-Governance of blockchain is, therefore, a significant challenge as the decision-making process cannot only involve those who build the technology but must also include those who will ultimately use it and be affected by the decisions,92 avoiding the potential scenario whereby only a handful of entities control blockchain technology becomes critical.
-Shared governance approaches can ensure that the perspectives of all who have a stake are considered, regardless of whether they are part of the sovereign decision-maker's geographic territory.93
+Blockchain comprises of multiple layers of governance that interact with each other in its operation.
+For example, the first layer is the Internet and its protocol (e.g., TCP/IP) and is followed by the actual blockchain layer (e.g., Ethereum) on which smart contracts and other applications are implemented.90 However, only a small number of developers have the technical skills and legitimacy required to implement such changes and, therefore, changes are implemented in a non-democratic process by a small group of developers.
+Governance of blockchain is, therefore, a significant challenge as the decision-making process cannot only involve those who build the technology but must also include those who will ultimately use it and be affected by the decisions,91 avoiding the potential scenario whereby only a handful of entities control blockchain technology becomes critical.
+Shared governance approaches can ensure that the perspectives of all who have a stake are considered, regardless of whether they are part of the sovereign decision-maker's geographic territory.92